 Kirsten Owens leads corporate communications for Arvinas, a clinical-stage biopharmaceutical company.
 Previously, she worked for Alexion Pharmaceuticals, as well as TellMed Strategies, an agency focused on the biotech and pharmaceutical industry.
 Prior to focusing on health science, Owens worked for United Technologies Corporation (UTC) and was selected for the company’s communications leadership program, where she spent time rotating throughout the digital communications, marketing and public relations functions.
 At Quinnipiac, Owens was a founding member of QuinniPR, a student-run public relations firm, and served on the executive boards of the Public Relations Student Society of America, the Communications Honor Society (Lambda Pi Eta) and the Quinnipiac Women’s MBA Association.

-Ben Shapiro is an Emmy Award-winning television audio engineer specializing in live sports broadcasts.
-In addition to his work in television, Shapiro owns a small web development and technology consulting company.
+Ben Shapiro is a multi-Emmy Award-winning television audio engineer specializing in live sports broadcasts.
+In addition to his work in television, Shapiro owns a web development and technology consulting company.
 He began his career working in the broadcast department at Empire City Casino in Yonkers, New York, and advanced within the company until 2012, when he decided to pursue his lifelong dream of self-employment.
-Since then, he has broadcast games for each of New York’s major sports teams, including events such as the World Series, NBA Finals, Stanley Cup Finals, and the US Open.
+Since then, he has broadcast games for each of New York’s major sports teams, as well as major events such as the Super Bowl, World Series, NBA Finals, Stanley Cup Finals, and the US Open.
 Shapiro has traveled throughout the country for sporting events and TV shows including “American Ninja Warrior,” “Ultimate Beastmaster” and “Spartan Ultimate Team Challenge.”
 A career highlight was working at both the 2016 and 2018 Olympic Games.